How to Get Rid of Ants in RV | A Complete Guide

 This remedy acts as a two-part solution in your fight against ants.
 First, ants hate vinegar and will avoid surfaces on which it has been sprayed.
 Second, vinegar does a great job of removing ants’ pheromone trails.

-Mix the 50% water, 50% vinegar solution into a spray bottle, and spray and wipe down the hard surfaces in your RV.
+Mix a 1:1 ratio of water and vinegar solution into a spray bottle, and spray and wipe down the hard surfaces in your RV.
 Just remember that vinegar is acidic and isn’t meant for all surfaces.
-For example, natural wood and granite surfaces can be damaged by vinegar, so in those cases, simply use a cleaner meant for that specific surface.

 Cinnamon Powder And/Or Mint Leaves